shyndman/webos-devtools-mcp/README.md

-# chrome-page-devtools-mcp
+# webos-devtools-mcp

 A page-scoped MCP server for Chrome DevTools Protocol automation.
+Works with any page-scoped websocket endpoint, but built for use with WebOS in particular.

 ## Background